joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 # **Traffic Sign Recognition**

-> Jupyter Notebook project to explore the topic of Neural Networks.
+> Jupyter Notebook project to explore the topic of Neural Networks by buildng a Traffic Sign Recognition NN.
 This project is created as one possible solution to the third project of Udacity's Nano Degree Self Driving Car Engineer in the School of Autonomous Systems.

 ## Goal

----

-**Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)